Determining the Hardest Water Sample: A thorough look

 - Dry skin and hair: The mineral content can affect the skin and hair, making them feel dry and brittle.

-Therefore, determining the hardness of water is essential for various applications, from ensuring efficient appliance operation to maintaining good health.
+Because of this, determining the hardness of water is essential for various applications, from ensuring efficient appliance operation to maintaining good health.

 Measuring Water Hardness: Titration Methods